 What is migration?

-Migration is an important factor that determines the population growth, structure and composition of a region.
+Migration is a key factor that determines the population growth, structure and composition of a region.
 All the civilisations existing today and the ones we have known are products of migration.
-In fact, we can say that migration is how civilisations evolve.
-As a species, humans are the most invasive, both collectively and individually.
-We can trace Homo Sapiens from their roots in South Africa (often known as the cradle of mankind) which are now spread across the globe.
+Migration is certainly how human organisations advance and undoubtedly, we as a species, are the most invasive, both collectively and individually.
+We can trace Homo Sapiens from their roots in South Africa (often known as the cradle of humanity) which are now spread across the globe.
 Have a look at the migration map below and notice the tracks of human migration.
 Homo Sapiens gradually took over Homo Erectus and Neanderthals and are the only human species left.
 Humans are the only species known to have left this planet and aim at populating other celestial bodies.

 Questions to be asked here are…

 Where did the other two species go?
-Why are there only homo-sapiens left?
+Why are there only homo sapiens left?
 Are the homo-sapiens the first known invaders?
-Why are we territorial if we all are the same species i.e. homo-sapiens?
+Despite belonging to the same species, Homo sapiens: we continually exhibit territorial behaviour.
+This raises the question of why we display this tendency.

 “Migration is defined as the movement of persons away from their place of usual residence, either across an international border or within a country.”
 (IOM)

-The dictionary meaning of the word migrate is “to move from one region or habitat to another…”
+The dictionary defines the word ‘migrate’ as “to move from one region or habitat to another…”

-When we want to study the socio-economy of a country we have to view that country’s fertility and mortality along with migration patterns.
+Therefore, while studying the socio-economy of a country, we have to consider the country’s fertility and mortality, along with migration patterns.
 Look at the graphs below, which show the population growth rates of different countries with and without migration.
 Try to observe the differences between different countries.
 We will later in this article discuss the reasons behind such patterns.

 Now consider the following statements about migration